idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 ### Now run this again for P. reticulata
 ### If you finish both species, try adjusting the window size in step 2, and see how this changes the results.
 Try smaller windows, e.g. 1,000 or larger, e.g. 50,000

 ## 02. SNP based analyses

-On the server in hour home set up directories and files
+On the server in your home set up directories and files

 ```
+cd
 cd day2
 mkdir Fst
 mkdir GWAS